selfup/hmrcmd/README.md

 `cat /dev/ttys007 | hexdump`

-Now when you make an API call, you will see the hexdump!
+**Now when you make an API call make sure to use the other port in the pair.**

+Once you send the message to 008, you will see the hexdump from 007!

 It seems you have to make two calls to see it... :thinking: